 Seawright confirmed Jackson is the majority shareholder in Sunrise, but bristled at the suggestion that Jackson used his position in the Richland County legislative delegation to appoint — via the Richland County Election Commission — Lillian McBride as the director of elections.

 “He’s just one person in the entire delegation.
 There are other people providing input on who is appointed,” Seawright explained, who lost in his bid for a seat on the Richland County School Board of Trustees.

 Much of the controversy since last Tuesday’s election is focused around the Penny Tax and the implication that officials sympathetic to the tax may have used their influence to assure its passage.

-The firm's other cofounder, Heywood Bannister, was a chief strategist for the 1-cent sales tax effort.
+.
 Seawright said Bannister and Jackson were previously officers in Sunrise but no longer are.
 Bannister, according to Seawright, left Sunrise in 1992.

 “People need to get their facts straight before they start making accusations,” Seawright said.